-Immediately after its formation, the axillary nerve lies posteriorly to the axillary artery and anteriorly to the subscapularis muscle.
-It descends to the inferior border of the subscapularis muscle, and then exits the axilla posteriorly via the quadrangular space.
-It is accompanied by the posterior circumflex humeral artery.
+In the axilla, the axillary nerve is located posterior to the axillary artery and anterior to the subscapularis muscle.
+It exits the axilla at the inferior border of subscapularis via the quadrangular space, often accompanied by the posterior circumflex humeral artery and vein.

-- Posterior terminal branch – Provides motor innervation to the posterior aspect of the deltoid muscle and teres minor.
+- Posterior terminal branch – provides motor innervation to the posterior aspect of the deltoid muscle and teres minor.
 It also innervates the skin over the inferior part of the deltoid as the upper lateral cutaneous nerve of the arm.

 The Quadrangular Space

 The quadrangular space is a gap in the muscles of the posterior scapular region.
-It is a pathway for neurovascular structures to move from the axilla to the posterior shoulder and arm.
+It is a pathway for neurovascular structures to move from the axilla anteriorly to the posterior shoulder and arm.
+It is bounded by:

-- Medially – Long head of triceps brachii.
+- Medial – long head of triceps brachii

-The axillary nerve innervates the teres minor and the deltoid muscles.
+The axillary nerve innervates teres minor and deltoid muscles.

-The teres minor is part of the rotator cuff muscles of the shoulder.
-This set of muscles acts to stabilise the glenohumeral joint.
-Acting individually, the teres minor externally rotates the upper limb.
-The muscle is innervated the posterior terminal branch of the axillary nerve.
+- Teres minor – part of the rotator cuff muscles which act to stabilise the glenohumeral joint.
+It acts to externally rotate the shoulder joint and is innervated by the posterior terminal branch of the axillary nerve.

-The deltoid is situated at the superior aspect of the shoulder.
-It performs abduction of the upper limb at the glenohumeral joint.
-The muscle is innervated by the anterior terminal branch of the axillary nerve.
+- Deltoid – situated at the superior aspect of the shoulder.
+It performs abduction of the upper limb at the glenohumeral joint and is innervated by the anterior terminal branch of the axillary nerve.

 The sensory component of the axillary nerve is delivered via its posterior terminal branch.

 After the posterior terminal branch of the axillary nerve has innervated the teres minor, it continues as the upper lateral cutaneous nerve of the arm.
-This nerve innervates the skin over the inferior portion of the deltoid (known as the ‘regimental badge area’).
+It innervates the skin over the inferior portion of the deltoid (the ‘regimental badge area’).